Table of contents

 I then told him that I have read a many articles which indicated that great leaders are those who acknowledge their mistakes and learn from them.
 I also mentioned my understanding that where most organizations fail is in preventing the repetition of mistakes through shared learning.
 He again agreed.
 From my perspective, enlightened people are those who are willing to learn from both the successes and failures of others.

-During the course of our conversation, Silvio told me that he was admitted to practice law in 1971 and that he quickly realized that as hard as he tried his legal training and work as an family lawyerOpens in a new tab. was not really helping people.
+During the course of our conversation, Silvio told me that he was admitted to practice law in 1971 and that he quickly realized that as hard as he tried his legal training and work as an family lawyer was not really helping people.
 He therefore decided to apply to Harvard Divinity School and was accepted.
 Silvio told me that the program at Harvard was non-denominational and that the students came from all religions.
 He explained how the three-year non-denominational program gave him a wealth of perspective and an appreciation and respect for differing religious views, something he had even prior to entering the program.
 Irrespective, the education he received through the Harvard Divinity School gave him the tools with which to really listen to his clients and understand the human dimension of law practice, in order to actually help others.

 Between the Empathy Design Workshop and my breakfast with Silvio, I have had a real mental workout recently, which I greatly appreciate.